-UITION EXEMPTION - If you are a spouse, same-sex partner or child of University personnel, you may be eligible to receive tuition exemption benefits.
-If you are eligible for fulltime tuition exemption benefits you would not be eligible for Need Based aid from the school.
-Partial tuition exemption benefits for spouses or children of University personnel are evaluated on an individual basis and may be used to reduce outside loans if you also qualify for need-based school funding.
+If you are a child of University personnel, you may be eligible to receive tuition exemption benefits.
+If you are eligible for full-time tuition exemption benefits you would not be eligible for Need Based Scholarship from the school.
+Partial tuition exemption benefits for children of University personnel are evaluated on an individual basis and may be used to reduce outside loans if you also qualify for need based school funding.
 Eligibility guidelines and filing procedures may be obtained through the Office of Human Resources.